ralna/defcon/README.md

 by adding the tag to the image name eg: `jdbetteridge/defcon:2023-04` will use defcon from April 2023.

-Inside the iamge defcon is installed in the `/home/firedrake/firedrake/src/defcon` directory.
+Inside the image defcon is installed in the `/home/firedrake/firedrake/src/defcon` directory.
 To run an example first activate the Firedrake virtual environment by executing: